The 7 inmates scheduled to die in Arkansas this month

 LEDELL LEE

-Lee, 51, was sentenced to die for the 1993 death of Debra Reese, a neighbor who was beaten to death in her home with a tire iron that her husband had given her for protection.
+Lee, 51, was sentenced to die for the 1993 death of his neighbor Debra Reese, who was struck 36 times with a tire tool her husband had given her for protection.
 He is also serving prison terms for the rapes of a Jacksonville woman and a Jacksonville teenager.

-Lee, who struck Reese 36 times, was arrested less than an hour after the slaying after spending some of the $300 he had stolen from her.

 Lewis was abducted five days before being found beaten, raped and strangled.
-A trial in that death ended with a hung jury, and prosecutors dropped the case after the state Supreme Court upheld Lee's death sentence for Reese's murder.
+Jurors in that trial couldn't reach a decision and prosecutors dropped the case after the state Supreme Court upheld Lee's death sentence for Reese's murder.

-Lee is scheduled for execution April 20.
-The state Parole Board has said his clemency request is without merit.
-His request for a stay amid a challenge of the state's execution procedures was rejected Thursday.

 JACK HAROLD JONES JR.

-Jones, 52, was convicted of killing bookkeeper Mary Phillips and trying to kill her daughter, Lacy, during a 1995 robbery at an accounting office.
+Jones, 52, was convicted of killing bookkeeper Mary Phillips in 1995 and trying to kill her daughter, Lacy, during a robbery at an accounting office.
 Phillips was found naked from the waist down with a cord from a nearby coffee pot tied around her neck.
-Lacy was left for dead but awoke while police were taking photographs of her.
+Lacy, left for dead, woke up as police photographed her.

-Lacy testified that Jones had visited the accounting office twice on the day her mother died and that she got a good look at him.
-She was able to describe his tattoos.
+Lacy testified that Jones had visited the accounting office twice on the day her mother died and described his tattoos to investigators.
+Courts rejected appeals based on Jones' claim that lawyers didn't do enough to keep him off death row.

-Jones claimed after his conviction that his lawyers had failed him by not attempting to prove the killing was committed in a cruel or depraved manner.
-Courts rejected his appeals.

-Jones is scheduled for execution April 24.
-The state Parole Board has scheduled a hearing for Friday on his clemency request.
-A federal judge said he will wait until after a decision on Jones' clemency request before deciding whether to halt the execution.

 MARCEL WILLIAMS